InclusiVibe Foundation

 What do we do?

-Promote and contribute to research on EDS with CCI, AAI, Tethered Cord Syndrome, and other complex neurological conditions — from developing patient-led data initiatives to supporting interdisciplinary studies that can inform better diagnostics, treatment, and rehabilitation.
+Promote and contribute to research on EDS with CCI, AAI, Tethered Cord Syndrome, ME/CFS, and other complex neurological conditions — from developing patient-led data initiatives to supporting interdisciplinary studies that can inform better diagnostics, treatment, and rehabilitation.

 • We share patient stories through podcasts, performances, and short films — ensuring lived experiences shape awareness, research, and policy.